timothycrosley/deprecated.frosted/README.md

 Finally, frosted supports editorconfig files using the standard syntax defined here: http://editorconfig.org/

-Meaning You can place any standard isort configuration parameters within a .editorconfig file under the *.py section and they will be honored.
+Meaning You can place any standard frosted configuration parameters within a .editorconfig file under the *.py section and they will be honored.

 Frosted Error-codes